nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `add -p 2 completed homework` adds `completed homework` to the 2nd student in the list.

+> :bulb: Using this command will update the student panel to only display the edited student.

 ### Deleting progress from a student : `del -p`

 Removes the string representing progress from the student with a given student index.